 In the Coalition Application System, your locker can contain various types of official documents, including recommendations.
 A recommendation is something you can ask for from a specific person, such as a high school counselor or teacher, or any other individual who knows you and your work.

 Go to Locker > Official Documents to view and request recommendations.

 A recommender is the person you ask for a recommendation.
 That person can accept the request and submit a letter, which you can then attach to a college application.
-Currently, there are three types of recommenders:
+Currently, there are three types of recommenders which can be attached to college applications you submit via the Coalition system:

-- High School Counselor and High School Teacher Recommenders: People you ask to write an official letter about your high school or college career.
-The recommendations can be attached to college applications you submit via the Coalition system.
+- Academic Recommenders: Use this type for teachers you ask to write an official letter about your high school or college career.

-Counselor and teacher recommendations are only required for first year applications.
+Counselor recommendations are only required for first year applications.

 If you are a current high school student, you should request a counselor recommendation from your School Counselor and academic recommendations from teachers or others who know your academic work.

 If you're a current college student planning to apply as a Transfer, you do not need any counselor recommendations.